dundalek/testing-without-mocks-clojure/functional-example/README.md

-# Deps.edn alias counter program
+# Deps.edn alias counter

-It is kind of contrived example, but exercises platform APIs with infrastructure wrappers, for example getting environment variables, accessing system properties and reading files.
+This is kind of a contrived example program, but exercises function-based platform APIs with infrastructure wrappers like getting environment variables, accessing system properties and reading files.

 - The program counts and prints the number of declared deps `:aliases` in deps file.
 - It tries to use the `deps.edn` file in the current working directory.
 When it does not exist or is not valid EDN it fallbacks to the user file in `~/.clojure/deps.edn`.